 - Apply legally defensible practices to a cyber security investigation

-You’ll have access to our online welcome area where you’ll be able to start conversations with your fellow learners and read any announcements or information relating to your microcredential.
+You’ll have access to our online welcome area where you’ll be able to read any information relating to your microcredential.

 Cyber Security Operations (Cisco)